 Volunteers-in-Parks (VIP) Program

 At Grand Teton National Park, we welcome volunteers for a wide variety of projects and positions.
-We deeply appreciate the time and effort that volunteers give to help protect and preserve this wonderful place.
-Volunteer opportunities include working in park visitor centers, maintenance work, Office and organizational work, and campsite and trail rehabilitation.
-Housing and RV sites are only available to select volunteers based on number of hours and their area of service.
+Volunteer opportunities can be found in park visitor centers, maintenance, clerical work, science and cultural resources, and trail rehabilitation.
+Housing and RV sites are only available to select volunteers based on number of hours and area of service.
 We are grateful that each year we receive more offers from people to volunteer than we can accommodate.
 Thank you for your passion for protecting these places!

 To mail in, address to: